efreitasn/egen/README.md

 egen is an opinionated blog generator.
-It was created mainly to be used in [https://efreitasn.dev](https://efreitasn.dev).
+It was created mainly to be used in [https://efreitasn.dev](https://efreitasn.dev/posts/a-new-version/).
 Some of its features are (when the word "must" appears, it means that the blog won't build if the specified condition isn't met):

 * Uses Go templates.
 * Every CSS file present in the `<inPath>/assets` directory becomes one single minified CSS file called `style.css` stored in `<outPath>/assets`.
 The order of concatenation is alphabetically, which means the content of a file named `1.css` will come first in the resulting `style.css` than the content of a file named `a.css`, for example.
 * Every file stored in `<outPath>/assets` is renamed to `<filename_base>-<md5sum(file_content)>.<filename_ext>`, except JPEG and PNG images.
 * Every JPEG and PNG image file present in the `<inPath>/assets` directory become a directory in `<outPath>/assets` whose name is the md5sum of the file.
-The files in this directory are named `<width>.<png|jpeg|jpeg>`.
+The files in this directory are named `<width>.<png|jpg|jpeg>`.
 * Every post must have a version for each language provided in the config file.
 * Every image used in a post must have an alt attribute.
 * The icon of the blog is a file located at `<inPath>/assets/icon.png`.